ChiragKotian/digital-clock-using-flipflops-and-logic-gates-/README.md

 ### 4. MOD 3 Counter:

-This counter is used in hours section.
+This counter is used in the hours section.

 ![Screenshot 2023-07-25 161849](https://github.com/ChiragKotian/digital-clock-using-flipflops-and-logic-gates-/assets/117931123/c5a3620d-29df-4ec9-8158-24f0ad87cb97)